Photic sneeze reflex: Response to periocular injection

-Even less well understood than photic sneezing is sneezing in response to periocular injection, the trait appears to be inherited in an autosomal dominant fashion.
+Even less well understood than photic sneezing is sneezing in response to periocular injection, a trait that appears to be inherited in an autosomal dominant fashion.
 During surgeries in and around the eye, such as corneal transplant surgery, the patient often requires injection of a local anesthetic into the eye.
 In patients who show the photic sneeze reflex, an injection into the eye, such as that undergone in a retrobulbar or peribulbar block, can often elicit a sneeze from the patient.
 During these procedures, the patient may be sedated prior to the periocular injection.
-The patient begins to sneeze just as the needle is inserted into the eye, often resulting in the anesthesiologist having to remove the needle before injecting the local anesthetic.
+The patient sneezes as the needle is first inserted into the eye, often resulting in the anaesthesiologist having to remove the needle before injecting the local anaesthetic.

 Sneezing after eating

 A condition called gustatory rhinitis can cause some individuals to sneeze after eating, particularly after the consumption of spicy foods.
 Stomach fullness is another example of a stimulus that can cause uncontrollable sneezing.
 Those who exhibit this symptom or disorder, called snatiation, undergo uncontrollable fits of 3–15 sneezes immediately after eating large meals that completely fill the stomach, regardless of the type of food eaten.
 Snatiation is not believed to be an allergic reaction of any kind.